 Later that evening Judy appeared on the CBS Radio show “Christmas Program” hosted by fellow MGM star Robert Young.
 No records exist of what songs Judy sang, nor does any recording of the show survive.

 December 15, 1944: Here’s a Decca Records ad that lists Judy’s recent hit, “The Trolley Song,” “as sung by the lovely Judy Garland.”
-The B side featured Judy’s single of “Meet Me In St. Louis.”
+The B side featured Judy’s single version of the song “Meet Me In St. Louis.”

 Check out The Judy Garland Online Discography’s “Decca Records” pages for details about all of Judy’s recordings for the label.